 - Even if the Xbox Starts, continue holding the Bind and Eject buttons for 10-15 seconds.

 - You should hear power-up tones twice.
 Release after you hear the second one

-- This will launch the Xbox Startup Troubleshooter.
+- It will launch the Xbox Startup Troubleshooter.

 Fix Xbox One startup errors or E error codes

-Solving this is very straight-forward.
-You can either restart from the option which you see in the screen “Restart this Xbox” or press and hold the Xbox button for nearly 10 seconds to turn off the console.
+Solving this is very straightforward.
+You can either restart from the option which you see on the screen “Restart this Xbox” or press and hold the Xbox button for nearly 10 seconds to turn off the console.

-These two error code means that the update had some issue during installation, and the only way out it is to update it offline.
+These two error codes mean that the update had some issue during installation, and the only way out is to update it offline.
 You will need a Windows PC with an internet connection.
 A USB flash drive with a minimum of 4GB free space is required to copy the installation file.
 Make sure to format it in NTFS format.

-Warning: Make sure to take backup of all your data on the USB drive, else it will be all lost when you format it.
+Warning: Make sure to take a backup of all your data on the USB drive; else, it will be all lost when you format it.

 - Plug your USB flash drive into a USB port on your computer.

 - Download the Offline System Update — OSU1.
 It’s a 4GB file available as a ZIP file.